Kritisri02/Kritisri02/README.md

 🎤 InterVista

-A full-stack AI-powered mock interview platform designed to help users practice technical interviews.
-Built using ReactJS for the frontend and integrated with OpenAI's API for dynamic question generation and real-time feedback.
-The app customizes questions based on user input and helps improve communication and problem-solving skills through instant evaluations.
+AI-powered mock interview platform built using ReactJS and OpenAI API.
+ It generates personalized interview questions and provides real-time feedback to help users improve communication and problem-solving skills.

+🔗 GitHub Repo

 🩺 AI Health Assistant

-An interactive AI-based health diagnosis system that predicts possible diseases from user-reported symptoms.
-Utilizes a Random Forest machine learning model trained on a medical dataset to suggest relevant conditions.
-Built using Streamlit, the app provides real-time predictions, preventive advice, and a clean, intuitive user interface—making health insights more accessible and user-friendly.
+AI-based health prediction web app that suggests possible diseases based on user symptoms using a trained Random Forest model.
+Built with Streamlit for real-time interaction, and designed to deliver quick health insights with preventive advice.

+🔗 GitHub Repo

 🎵 RaagaFusion

-A responsive music web application that allows users to browse and filter songs by genre and mood.
-Built using ReactJS, with features like lazy loading, dynamic routing, and audio playback controls.
-Optimized for performance and user experience with clean animations and fast load times.
-Deployed on Vercel for seamless accessibility.
+A modern music streaming web app with category-based filtering, lazy loading, and smooth performance.
+Developed using ReactJS and deployed on Vercel for a fast and responsive user experience.

+🔗 Live App | GitHub Repo

 💝 Compassion.net

-A secure and scalable online donation platform developed using the MERN stack (MongoDB, Express.js, React, Node.js).
-Integrated Razorpay for real-time payment processing.
-Designed a clean UI and user flow that makes donating easy and transparent.
-The platform supports multiple donation categories and is structu
+A secure and scalable donation platform built with the MERN stack and integrated with Razorpay for real-time payment processing.
+Features include simple navigation, real-time feedback, and a trustworthy interface for charitable contributions.

+🔗 GitHub Repo

 ## 🌱 Currently Exploring

 - Advanced React Patterns